usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/golden-storing.rst

 		For example to install the golden image saved to the following path: ``Windows/releases/Server2008R2/x86_64/English/Standard/Full/2012-10-19/Windows_2008R2_Standard_Full_2012-10-19.raw.gz``, you need to run::

 		$ org golden create --name Windows --arch x86_64 --version Server2008R2 --language English --edition Standard --type Full --goldenDate 2012-10-19 --goldenName Windows_2008R2_Standard_Full_2012-10-19.raw.gz

+		.. warning:: When running ``uforge orge golden create`` you can use the --force flag.
+This force flag will allow you to overwrite an existing golden with the same name.
+The --force flag should be used with caution as the new changes will be applied for all appliances already using this golden image.